Rodrigo-lpds/movie_catalog/README.md

 ## Usage

-If the environment it's appropriately configured just run the following to start the server:
+If the environment it's appropriately configured, just run the following to start the server:

 ```
 rails server